Sowmyaveerappan/Image_Gallery/README.md

 # Image_Gallery
-I have created this page using html and css flex property
+I have created this page using html and css flex property.